Failing to educate schools about asbestos puts pupils and teachers at risk

 In 2015, Dushal recovered over £3.5 million in damages for his clients.
 He regularly settles mesothelioma claims within months of being instructed and his successful trial case of Godbert v Ministry of Defence still remains the leading authority in asbestosis cases.

-For more information or if you have a mesothelioma case, please contact Dushal Mehta on
+For more information or if you have a mesothelioma claim, please contact Dushal Mehta on

 - T: 020 7861 4033, or